Football | Football Game Day | Miscellaneous

 - When and where does the Gator Walk take place?

-The Gator Walk takes place 2 hours prior to each home game.
+The Gator Walk takes place 2 hours and 25 minutes prior to each home game.
 Fans can visit the north end of the stadium (closest to University Ave.) to cheer on the team as they exit the team buses and enter the stadium to prepare for the day’s game.

 - What items are prohibited (not allowed) in the Stadium?

 Food and drink containers, tobacco products, alcohol, bottles, cans, thermoses, ice bags, ice chests, any artificial noise making device, flags, large cameras with a detachable lens longer than 6 inches, weapons, umbrellas, strollers, back packs, large carry bags, video cameras/cases or any items deemed hazardous by game management personnel will not be allowed in the stadium.
 Law enforcement officials have the right to inspect any item at any time for the purpose of spectator safety.

 - Prohibited items must be returned to vehicles or disposed of before entering the stadium.
 There are no provisions to check items at the gates.

 - Alcoholic beverages and all tobacco products are strictly prohibited.

 - Chairbacks larger than a single seat (16 inches) are prohibited.